 Kniss also lauded the trail project, saying it will open up a host of recreational opportunities for residents of East Palo Alto and surrounding cities.
-These could include a possible marathon along the new shoreline trail, she said.
+These could include a possible marathon along the shoreline trail, she said.

 Her proposal was greeted with enthusiasm from local bicyclists and conservationists, including members of the Midpeninsula Regional Open Space District.
-Nonette Hanko, a member of the district's board of directors, said that while the district was disappointed that the northern trail couldn't be built, members are excited about the new Dumbarton Trail proposal.
+Nonette Hanko, a member of the district's board of directors, said that while the district was disappointed that Stanford's northern trail couldn't be built, members are excited about the new Dumbarton Trail proposal.
 She called the new connecting trail a "long-held dream."

 Lennie Roberts, legislative advocate for Committee for Green Foothills, praised both projects and said her group looks forward to the completion of the Bay Trail and the bridge at Adobe Creek.